 For new believers you will start with commands of Christ.

-The great thing about using the DBS is that it has a great “teaching to obey” mechanism.
+The great thing about using the Discovery Bible Study is that it has a great “teaching to obey” mechanism.
 By asking each person how they intend to obey each week, and following up the next week by asking how they applied what they learned, you are reinforcing the importance of doing what the Bible says!

 - Keep discussion focused on Scripture